tgteacher/BigData-LA2/README.md

 make a single syntax error in your answer file, such as a spurious tabulation character, and all the tests will fail!
-To avoid that kind of surprises, you are strongly encouraged to check the output of the tests through Github Actions regularly.
+To avoid that kind of surprises, you are strongly encouraged to check the output of the tests on GitHub actions regularly.

 #### Exceptions